BA, Yale University, 1975

 Scott Cutler Shershow's recent research has focused on the application of deconstruction to legal and political issues.
 His new book, Deconstructing Dignity: A Critique of the Right-to-Die Debate, is forthcoming from the University of Chicago Press in Winter, 2013.
 Recent publications include essays on Derrida and Agamben, as well as a series of collaborative essays addressing the issues of economic welfare, affirmative action, torture, the Guantanamo detainees, and the vexed relation of state secrecy and personal privacy.
-He has earlier also published on topics in the history and theory of drama, popular culture, and early-modern theater.
+He has also published on topics in the history and theory of drama, popular culture, and early-modern theater.
 His current research interests include critical theory, science-fiction, and contemporary stand-up comedy.

 The question of a “right to die” — or what is sometimes called euthanasia or assisted-suicide — remains today the subject of vexed legal, political, ethical and philosophic debates.
 Deconstructing Dignity brings the thought of deconstruction to bear on this debate to uncover the knot of unexamined assumptions at its core.

 "Scott Shershow is engaged here in practical deconstruction of the highest order and most compelling kind. ... this book does not just shift the debate; it turns it to face an utterly new, unknown direction, the only direction from which a future can come."

 — Peggy Kamuf, co-editor of The Seminars of Jacques Derrida